leoni-q/cursor-presentation/slides.md

 - Improved Codeforces performance

 <div class="text-sm opacity-80 italic border-l-4 border-gray-400 pl-4 mt-8">
-  "Right now, there are a handful of people who have realized that computer science as we know it is dead — AI has written every line of code that I have worked on in the last two months, and I have heard the same from many people I respect.
+  "AI has written every line of code that I have worked on in the last two months, and I have heard the same from many people I respect.
 And the vast majority of the world hasn't caught up, and has no idea that this is even possible.
-Plan accordingly!"
+Plan accordingly"
   <div class="text-xs mt-1">
     <a href="https://theahura.substack.com/p/tech-things-ai-benchmarks-o3-and" target="_blank" class="text-blue-500">
       Source: Tech Things: AI Benchmarks, O3, and the End of Software Engineering